 Three Stars of the Match

-3 – Salve Regina senior Kat Mendes (New Bedford, Mass.) - had a match-high 10 kills as well as seven digs and a block.
+- Salve Regina senior Erin Proctor (Canton, Mass.) had a match-high 36 assists, seven digs, two aces, and a kill.